kulack/MSTeamsCompact/README.md

 #### Install
 This user script is for a web version of teams.

 There's a browser extension called Tampermonkey that you use with it [https://www.tampermonkey.net/](https://www.tampermonkey.net/).
-Install Tamper Monkey, click on the install link on this page auto installs the script.
+Install Tamper Monkey, click on the install link on this page, Tamper Monkey will auto install the script.
-Tampermonkey then lets you also edit it manually in the browser, auto-update it when it changes in github and lots of other stuff.
+You can use Tampermonkey to edit it manually in the browser, auto-update it when it changes in github and lots of other stuff.

 Have fun!